-- (1) A supplementary bidder's statement must be sent to the target as soon as practicable. - (2) A supplementary target's statement must be sent to the bidder as soon as practicable. - (3) Either kind of supplementary statement must as soon as practicable be: - (a) lodged with ASIC; and - (b) if the bid class securities are quoted and the target is listed-sent to the operator of each prescribed financial market on which the target's securities are quoted; and - (c) if the bid is an off-market bid and the bid class securities are not quoted-sent to all holders of bid class securities who have not accepted an offer under the bid.

-Note: Sections 648B and 648C provide for the manner in which documents may be sent to holders.

-(4) An offence based on subsection (1), (2) or (3) is an offence of strict liability.
+- (1) A supplementary bidder's statement must be sent to the target as soon as practicable. - (2) A supplementary target's statement must be sent to the bidder as soon as practicable. - (3) Either kind of supplementary statement must as soon as practicable be: - (a) lodged with ASIC; and - (b) if the bid class securities are quoted and the target is listed sent to the operator of each prescribed financial market on which the target's securities are quoted; and - (c) if the bid is an off-market bid and the bid class securities are not quoted-sent to all holders of bid class securities who have not accepted an offer under the bid. - Note: Sections 648B and 648C provide for the manner in which documents may be sent to holders. - (4) An offence based on subsection (1), (2) or (3) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code.